 Dress Appropriately And Comfortably

 I own a top with a zipper up the front.
 I made the mistake of wearing this top while going through the security checkpoint.
 Although I am TSA PreCheck, my experience was not smooth.
 They had to pat me down because removing the top was not an option.
-So, be aware of zippers when you dress for your trip.
+So, be aware of metal zippers when you dress for your trip.

 Know What To Put In TSA Bins